Dental Crown Types, Materials, and Costs

 What is the Cost of Crowns in Mexico?

-The cost of a dental crown can vary widely by factors such as local competition in your city or even where you live in the US.
-Prices for a crown also vary depending on the material and your insurance.
+The cost of a crown can vary widely by factors such as local competition in your city, where you live in the U.S., and the material used.
+Prices also vary depending on your insurance.
 The total cost of a crown may be anywhere from $500.00 to over $2,500.00.

 • Certain types of all-ceramic crowns, such as CEREC crowns, are typically more expensive

-Insurance may cover as much as half the cost of dental crowns.
-However, if your crown is considered cosmetic, the insurance may cover very little or none of the procedure.
+Insurance may cover up to half the cost of dental crowns.
+However, if your crown is considered cosmetic, your insurance may cover very little, if anything, of the procedure cost.

 How Much Can I Save on Crowns in Mexico?

 Prices for crowns in Mexico start at $490.00, a savings of over $1,000.00 per crown in some cases.
-Our approved dental clinics use the same materials as those in the US.
-Check out our How Much Can I Save page for a more detailed breakdown of cost savings.
+Our approved dental clinics use the same materials as those in the U.S. Visit our How Much Can I Save page for a more detailed breakdown of cost savings.

-One way to get quality, affordable dental crowns in Mexico is to consider following in the footsteps of thousands of other Americans and Canadians — traveling across the border to Dental Clinics in Mexico.
-Dentists in Mexico offer high-quality crowns, usually zirconia crowns, at much lower prices than dentists in the US.
-In 2024, the average cost for a zirconia crown in Mexico is between $475.00 to $490.00.
+One way to get quality, affordable dental crowns in Mexico is to consider following in the footsteps of thousands of other Americans and Canadians — traveling across the border to dental clinics in Mexico, AKA Dental Tourism.
+Dentists in Mexico offer high-quality crowns, usually made of zirconia, at much lower prices than in the U.S. In 2024, the average cost for a zirconia crown in Mexico is between $450.00$550.00.
 That’s a significant saving.

 You may also have questions about the quality of crowns in Mexico due to the price disparity; be sure to visit our What About the Quality?
 Page.

 The process may require more than one visit.
-Your tooth must be prepared (cleaned and shaped) for your crown to be placed.
-Then, the dentist will make an impression so that a dental laboratory can create your crown.
+Your tooth must be prepared (cleaned and shaped) to properly fit a crown.
+Then the dentist will take an impression so a dental laboratory can create your crown.

 Initial Exam: